Dual Enrollment and Homeschool in Florida

 Dual enrollment lets eligible high school (and sometimes middle school) students take college courses for credit while still in homeschool.
 In Florida, eligibility and course options depend on state policy and the college.
 Homeschool students typically must meet the same academic requirements as other dual enrollment students and follow the college’s application process.
 The FL DOE and individual institutions publish current eligibility and application details.

-We summarize how homeschool fits into Florida’s dual enrollment landscape and point to official .gov and .edu sources.
+We summarize how homeschool fits into Florida’s dual enrollment options and point to official .gov and .edu sources.
 We don’t replace institutional policy; we give families a starting point and give your site a clear, neutral resource to link to from “Homeschool resources,” “Dual enrollment,” or “Parent information.”

 Where to Go Next